isaac-maya/essays/content/posts/drafts/shell-functions.md

    ```

    In this script, `my_var` within the function is a local variable.
 Its change doesn't affect the global `my_var`, so the second `echo $my_var` outside the function still prints "Original value".

-These examples should give you a sense of the advanced features available in bash scripting.
-As you become more familiar with these concepts, you'll be able to write more complex and powerful scripts.